Professional Experience – 42 years in the Industry – A lifetime passion.

 In an industry that is constantly evolving, Jeffrey’s attempts to be ‘ahead of the game’ continued.
 At the start of the 2010 European racing season he took time out to research and develop a system for purchasing European horses for both Australia and Hong Kong.

-McEvoy and Mitchell recognised the potential, resulting in more research being undertaken with months spent walking tracks, looking at training methods and gaining a deeper, overall understanding of European racing.
-The trip revealed the stakes winner Sysmo who was the first horse purchased under the new system.
+This resulted in the purchase of stakes winner Sysmo who was the first horse purchased under the new system.
 Sysmo, who had won a maiden in France, won on his Australian debut at Morphettville and was an early favourite for the South Australian Derby before sustaining an accidental injury.
 He went on to win the Listed Seymour Cup and was subsequently placed at Group 3 level.

 J.J.
 Gordon Bloodstock also purchased Big Memory who won the Group 2 Herbert Power Stakes and was less than three lengths from Admire Rakti in the 2014 Caulfield Cup, Le Roi, winner of the Group 3 Queen Elizabeth Stakes and the dual Group 3 winner Mouro.